 8 Steps for Hospitals Developing Bundled Payment Programs

-The American Hospital Association has issued a brief for healthcare providers' transition to bundled payments.
+issued a brief for healthcare providers' transition to bundled payments.
 Here are eight of the brief's main takeaways.

 1. Define episodes of care.
 An episode of care needs a triggering event, such as an inpatient admission, and a clear endpoint, such as discharge from the hospital.
 IT can also have a timeframe, such as 30, 60 or 90 days from a hospital stay.
 "There are a number of proprietary episode groupers that are available on the market and used by private payors," according to the brief, and hospitals may find those worth exploring.

 2. Examine the distribution of costs across services.
 Understanding where costs are concentrated allows a hospital to identify cost reduction opportunities and where partnerships with other providers might be most effective.

 3. Identify the sources of variation in care.
 First, hospitals can examine the level and source of variation in the cost per case.
 Next, they can pinpoint where variation occurs.
 "One way of identifying opportunities to reduce costs is to look at what percentage of variation in cost is due to each service type," according to the brief.

 4. Design pathways of care.
 Patient pathways tend to involve more than one setting, and current pathways may be "unnecessarily complex," according to the brief.
 Hospitals need to understand how many providers are involved in episodes of care so better assess how many provider partnerships are necessary for an effective bundled payment stream.

 5. Assess the performance of post-acute care providers.
 Once hospitals determine where most of their patients receive post-acute care, they should examine those providers' performance to determine which would make for most effective partners.
 "In addition to looking at length of stay, cost and quality indicators for the services provided by the facility, closely examine the readmission rate," according to the brief, as these rates are key determinants for episode-of-care costs.